shelbyspees/website/content/about.md

 I'm Shelby. (pronouns: she/her or they/them)
 I live in Los Angeles, CA with my pitbull, [Nova](/nova) 🐾 💜

-## 💬 contact 💌

-The best way to reach me for non-work stuff is on <a href="https://twitter.com/shelbyspees/" target="_blank">twitter↗️</a>.
-Otherwise you can email me: `shelby at hey.com`

 ## 🐝 work 🥑

 I've been developing software professionally since 2015, after going back to school to take online computer science classes.